plone/training/configuring_customizing.rst

 22. Users and Groups
 23. Zope Management Interface (here be dragons)

-Below the links you find information on your Plone-, Zope and Python-Versions
+Below the links you may find information on your Plone-, Zope- and Python-Versions and an indicator as to whether you're running in production or development mode.